niccokunzmann/meshviewer-doc/build_install/map-layers.md

 {% method %}
 ### Freifunk Regensburg Layer

 Ask us friendly and you can use our layers.
+Compared to Standard OSM our tiles are 30-50% smaller means less traffic.

 | Key | Value |
 | :--- | :--- |